 Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

-The audit committee is chaired by Sarah Cope and comprises Sarah Cope and Brian Moritz.
+The audit committee is chaired by Sarah Cope and comprises Sarah Cope and Phil Beck.
 It normally meets twice each financial year to consider the interim and final results.
 In the latter case, the auditors are present and the meeting considers and takes action on any matters raised by the auditors arising from their audit.

 Matters reserved for the Board include:

 Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders